-Name Benefit Termination without Cause Not in Connection with a Change in Control (1) Change in Control $^{(1)(2)}$ Involuntary Termination in Connection with a Change in Control (1) Marcus S. Ryu Cash Severance Equity Acceleration Health Benefits \$ 450,000 (3) 15,850 (6) \$ 1,120,249 \$ 675,000 (4) 15,299,641 (5) 23,770 (7) Total \$ 465,850 \$1,120,249 \$15,998,411 Karen Blasing Cash Severance Equity Acceleration Health Benefits Total \$ 167,500 (8) \$ \$ $\begin{array}{c} \$ & 335,000^{(9)} \\ 2,287,930^{(10)} \\ 16,980^{(12)} \\ \$ & 2,639,910 \end{array}$ Peter A. Espinosa Cash Severance Equity Acceleration Health Benefits \$ 272,000 (13) 9,070 (16) \$ 32,500 $\begin{array}{r} \$ & 408,000^{(14)} \\ & 1,114,472^{(15)} \\ \hline & 13,600^{(17)} \end{array}$ Total \$ 281,070 \$ 32,500 \$ 1,536,072
+Name Marcus S. Ryu Benefit Cash Severance Equity Acceleration Health Benefits with Not in with a rmination rout Cause Connection a Change in control(1) 450,000(3) - 15,850(6) Change in Control (1)(2) Ter C wit revoluntary rmination in connection th a Change Control(1) 675,000(4) (5) 23,770(7) Total 107 700(0) 222 222 (2) Karen Blasing Cash Severance Equity Acceleration \$ 167,500(8) - \$ 335,000(9) (10) Health Benefits Total \$ 8,490(11) \$ 16,980(12) Peter A. Espinosa Cash Severance Equity Acceleration \$ 272,000(13) - \$ 408,000(14) (15) Health Benefits Total \$ 9,070(16) \$ 13,600(17)

-- (1)There was no public market for our common stock at July 31, 2011.
-Accordingly, the value of accelerated equity awards has been estimated based on our initial public offering price of \$13.00 per share.
-(2) - Represents the value of the RSUs that have already satisfied the Time Condition and that will satisfy the Performance Condition upon a change in control. - (3) (4) Represents 12 months of Mr. Ryu's base salary and target annual incentive amount.
-Represents 1.5 times Mr. Ryu's annual base salary and target annual incentive amount. - (5) (6) Represents the value of the acceleration of 100% of Mr. Ryu's unvested equity awards. - Represents 12 months of group health premiums.
-(7) - Represents 18 months of group health premiums.
-(8) - Represents 0.5 times Ms. Blasing's annual base salary and target annual incentive amount (9) - (10) - Represents 12 months of Ms. Blasing's annual base salary and target annual incentive amount.
-Represents the value of the acceleration of (i) 100% of Ms. Blasing's initial option grant and (ii) the portion of Ms. Blasing's other equity awards that would have vested if Ms. Blasing had provided an additional 12 months of service (11) - Represents 6 months of group health premiums.
-Represents 12 months of group health premiums.
-(12) - (13) - Represents 0.5 times Mr. Espinosa's annual base salary and target annual incentive amount.
+- There was no public market for our common stock at July 31, 2011.
+Accordingly, the value of accelerated equity awards (unless otherwise noted below) has been estimated based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the front cover of this prospectus.

+Represents the value of the RSUs that have already satisfied the time condition and that will satisfy the performance condition upon a change in control. - Represents 12 months of Mr. Ryu's base salary and target annual incentive amount. - Represents 1.5 times Mr. Ryu's annual base salary and target annual incentive amount.

+Represents the value of the acceleration of 100% of Mr. Ryu's unvested equity awards if he is terminated without cause or for good reason within two months before or 18 months. following a change in control. - Represents 12 months of group health premiums. - Represents 18 months of group health premiums. - Represents 0.5 times Ms. Blasing's annual base salary and target annual incentive amount. - Represents 12 months of Ms. Blasing's annual base salary and target annual incentive amount.

+Represents the value of the acceleration of (i) 100% of Ms. Blasing's initial option grant and (ii) the portion of Ms. Blasing's other equity awards that would have vested if Ms. Blasing had provided an additional 12 months of service - Represents 6 months group health premiums. - Represents 12 months of group health premiums.

+- Represents 0.5 times Mr. Espinosa's annual base salary and target annual incentive amount.

 Represents 0.75 times Mr. Espinosa's annual base salary and target annual incentive amount.

-(14) - (15) Represents the value of the acceleration of the portion of Mr. Espinosa's equity awards that would have vested if Mr. Espinosa had provided an additional 12 months of service - (16) Represents 6 months of group health premiums - (17)Represents 9 months of group health premiums.
+Represents the value of the acceleration of the portion of Mr. Espinosa's equity awards that would have vested if Mr. Espinosa had provided an additional 12 months of service - Represents 6 months group health premiums. - (17) Represents 9 months of group health premiums.